 As the series progresses, both Torogai and the emperor’s Star Diviners discover that there have been misunderstandings about the egg and the water spirit and must work together to find a way to allow the egg to hatch without killing Chagum.

 Overall, I was rather impressed by the storytelling in Moribito: Guardian of the Spirit.
 It was a very solid story, and I never found myself questioning whether the series was contradicting itself.
 Also, many of the characters were very well developed, which allowed the audience to care about them and want to follow their adventures.
 I can also say that within its 26-episode run, there truly isn’t any “filler.”
-Everything that appeared in the episodes ended being important for either plot or concept revelations in the overarching story.
+Everything that appeared in the episodes ended up being important for either plot or concept revelations in the overarching story.

 Knowing that Moribito: Guardian of the Spirit is only based on the first book in the series, I was a little concerned about whether it would have a proper ending.
 For the most part, I thought the series ended well.
 My main issue is that there was one loose end that was never tied up, which was whether Balsa and Tanda ever ended up together in a relationship.
 The series did such a great job building up their chemistry that the lack of a clear answer was a little disappointing.